tversteeg/distance-field/README.md

 ![Distance field](img/output.png?raw=true)

 Now we can use the generated distance field to create a vector image.

+### Using the distance field

 First we need to scale it up with a linear interpolation:

 ![Upscaled linear](img/linear.png?raw=true)